On Air Now

-Watch as the Joy Divsion and New Order legend talks hearing about the atrocity, which took place as his daughter watched Ariana Grande.
+Watch the Joy Divsion and New Order legend open up about hearing about the atrocity, which took place as his daughter watched Ariana Grande.

 The former Joy Division and New Order member first revealed his child Jessica was in the midst of the atrocity - which saw 22 lose their lives and over 100 injured at Manchester Arena on 22 May 2017 - when he shared his heartfelt condolences for the victims on Twitter.